People

 Setareh Alamdar, PhD Student, University of Guelph

-Setareh is a PhD student at the Ontario Agricultural College, University of Guelph, and a Research Assistant at the Wagner-Riddle Lab.
+Setareh is a PhD researcher at the Ontario Agricultural College, University of Guelph, and a Research Assistant at the Wagner-Riddle Lab.

 Her focus is on advancing agricultural research by integrating AI and remote sensing into the analysis of Lysimeter water content data to understand the impact of climate change on the water aspect of the agricultural sector.
-Through this innovative approach, she aims to contribute to more efficient and sustainable agricultural practices.
+She aims to contribute to more efficient and sustainable agricultural practices.

 Connect on social media.